 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

 Travelling alone can seem like a scary thing to do, but the reality is that so many people do travel alone and are looking for travel companions just like yourself.
-Here are my tips on how to make friends as a solo traveller.
+Making friend while travelling alone is surprisingly easy, and it can happen in a number of ways.
+These are some of the best ways to make friends as a solo traveller.

 1. Stay in hostels

 You simply can’t beat the social aspect of staying in a hostel.
 Don’t just take my word for it, ask any solo traveller and they’ll say the same thing.
 If you don’t like the idea of sharing a room with 9 other people, don’t worry, you can get a private room for a few extra $$.
 You will still meet people around the hostel, in the bar, on the free tours or at breakfast.

 I love the tours that hostel puts on, in fact I use to be an activity coordinator at a hostel and led many tours myself.
 Tours are a great way to explore a new city with a knowledgeable and friendly guide and make friends along the way.